Freiling87/CCU/CCU/Notes/Scope.md

 ####			Player Traits
 Upgrades: IsAvailable = false
 	Keeps from showing in levelup
+###			C	Permanent Status Effects
+The people clamor for them.
+These are designer though, don't make player traits so RHR is still intact.
 ###			C	CCU Character Creation Page
 Might not be impossible.
 See CharacterCreation.Awake.
 Try COPYING something like TraitsMenu in CharacterCreation.Awake and see if you can repurpose it.